Using YouTube to Study for NCLEX

 • Solitary: You prefer to study independently so you can concentrate on the areas that need the most attention.
 YouTube provides the material and you take it from there.

-Nurse YouTube channels to consider
+Nurse channels to consider

 Here are five nursing channels that are highly rated.
 To help you decide which one is right for you, we’ll provide links to two common topics that may show up on your NCLEX: Insulin and ECG.
 Compare or combine!